lucaspiller/sociable/readme.txt

 **Changelog**

+* 2.8.3 Added wikio.it, upnews.it, muti.co.za, makes LinkedIn work even better, and makes opening in a new window optional
 * 2.8.2 Now adds icons to feeds with excerpts too, added LinkedIn
 * 2.8.1 Fixed some small issues and made sure tagline shows up again
 * 2.8 Added option to show bookmark icons in feed, added Ratimarks, fixed xhtml compliance, fixed blue dot bug